Syndicalism: Legacy

 According to Darlington, syndicalism left a legacy that was widely admired by labor and political activists in a number of countries.
 For example, the IWW song "Solidarity Forever" became part of the American labor movement's canon.
 The strike wave, including the recruitment of unskilled and foreign-born workers by the Congress of Industrial Organizations, that swept the United States in the 1930s followed in the IWW's footsteps.
 The tactic of the sit-down strike, made famous by the United Auto Workers in the Flint sit-down strike, was pioneered by Wobblies in 1906.

-In his study of French syndicalism, Stearns concludes that it was a dismal failure.
-The radicalism of syndicalist labor leaders, he claims, shocked French workers and the government and thereby weakened the labor movement as a whole.
-Syndicalism was most popular among workers not yet fully integrated into modern capitalist industry, but most French workers had adapted to this system and accepted it.
-Therefore, syndicalism was not able to seriously challenge prevailing conditions or even scare politicians and employers.
+In his study of French syndicalism, Stearns concluded that it was a dismal failure.
+He argues that the radicalism of syndicalist labor leaders shocked French workers and the government, and thereby weakened the labor movement as a whole.
+Syndicalism was most popular among workers not yet fully integrated into modern capitalist industry but most French workers had adapted to this system and accepted it, therefore it was not able to seriously challenge prevailing conditions or even scare politicians and employers.